joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 Initially an AdamOptimizer was used configured with a low learning rate of 0.0001 instead of the default 0.001.
 The default setting is sufficient in this network and together with a lower batch size of 1024 raised the accuracy by ~1.5% and gave the following accuracies:

-> Accuracies based on the model saved in ./models/traffic-sign-model4.ckpt
+> Accuracies based on the model saved in ./models/traffic-sign-model4.ckpt and was ran within [Traffic_Sign_Classifier_model_4.ipynb](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_model_4.ipynb)

 * training set accuracy 0.999
 * validation set accuracy 0.970